 My name is Benjamin Nobel, and I’d like to welcome you to the Rare Comics Blog!

-Below you will find a list of my latest posts (scroll down for newest posts), and then after that list is a welcome/introduction which I would encourage you to read if this is the first time you’ve landed here.
+Below you will find a list of my latest posts by category, followed by a welcome/introduction which I would encourage you to read if this is the first time you’ve landed here.

 Welcome & Introduction